 If you have been using the same power cord for years, then it may get faulty.
 Cables transmit power from the source to the espresso machine, and if that cord is not functioning, then your machine will not work.

-Another problem that could make your espresso machine not work is if it is not in the correct heat position.
-There are several buttons on an espresso machine, and if you do not press the right button that allows heat, it could make your machine not to function.
+Another problem that could make your espresso machine not work is not in the correct heat position.
+There are several buttons on an espresso machine, and if you do not press the right button that allows heat, it could make your machine not function.

 Safety thermal switch